Maria Komnene, Queen of Jerusalem: Ibelin alliance

 In late 1177, Queen Maria married Balian of Ibelin.
 As a female holder of a fief, Maria was required to ask the king's permission to marry.
 The match may have been a consolation prize to the House of Ibelin, as Balian's brother Baldwin had been denied marriage to Maria's stepdaughter, Sibylla, who was heir presumptive to the throne.
 Balian was to enjoy the usufruct of Nablus during Maria's lifetime, but she retained her authority.
 She also continued to use her royal title.
 The acquisition of the fief of Nablus made the Ibelin brothers the most powerful noblemen in the kingdom after Count Raymond III of Tripoli; Nablus commanded twice as many knights as Balian's lordships of Ibelin and Mirabel.
 Maria and Balian's union was happy and Maria played a great role in Balian's politics.
 They had four children: Helvis, John, Margaret, and Philip.
 Remarriage ended any possibility that Maria might manage the king's court; the role was assumed by Agnes, whose influence over Sibylla and Baldwin steadily increased.

 In 1179, Saladin captured Maria's brother-in-law Baldwin of Ibelin.
 It is probably Maria who informed her granduncle Manuel about the scheme to have Baldwin marry Sibylla, prompting the emperor to pay his extortionate ransom.
 Sibylla was instead married to Guy of Lusignan in early 1180, leading to a rift among the nobility.
-Guy had the support of the king, the king's mother and maternal family, and the lord of Oultrejordain, Raynald of Châtillon, while the opposing faction consisted of Queen Maria, the Ibelin brothers, Count Raymond III of Tripoli, and Prince Bohemond III of Antioch.
+Guy had the support of the king, the king's maternal family, and the lord of Oultrejordain, Raynald of Châtillon, while the opposing faction consisted of Queen Maria, the Ibelin brothers, Count Raymond III of Tripoli, and Prince Bohemond III of Antioch.
 In October, King Baldwin arranged the betrothal of his half-sister Isabella, Maria's daughter, to Raynald's stepson, Humphrey IV of Toron.
 Historian Steven Runciman believed this to have been Baldwin's attempt to reconciliate the two factions, while Hamilton argues that, on the contrary, the match served to prevent the Ibelin faction from using Isabella as a pawn in a dynastic conflict and that it was "almost certainly" the idea of the king's mother, Agnes.
 Isabella, then aged eight, was sent to live at Kerak Castle with Humphrey's mother, Stephanie of Milly, who prevented her from visiting Maria in Nablus.